-Thanks to the Allied Arts Foundation, we now have a non-profit umbrella for our educational programs.
+Whidbey Island Arts Council is the sponsor for our educational programs.
 Your support is 100% tax deductible.
 And – your contribution goes directly to support a young woman in focusing her time and attention on achieving ‘the tools of the trade’ while developing skill, an eye for excellence, and her visual voice.

 The Back Story